facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

                 - If provided, creates a duplicate of the linked *_config.json*
             - "template_handle"
                 - string
                 - Handle/name for the new *Attributes*.
-Used to reference it withing its *AttributesManager*.
+Used to reference it within its *AttributesManager*.
             -  "attributes"
                 - JSON object
                 - Attribute configuration to override defaults or copied values.